chavezdaniel580/test-retake.md/test3.md

 18 apts and ttp ioc checker ioc 14.2 14.3

+create files for both, copy and paste it.
+(do last)

 19 build tool to get remote artifacts look for changes me run and tell the results directorys or the registry lopok for commands in files 14.2